seclution/hetzner_dyndns/README.md

 `ip` is optional.
 If omitted, the backend uses the `X-Real-Ip` header if present, then `X-Forwarded-For`, and finally the source IP of the HTTP request.
-The
+An optional `type` field may be provided with `A` or `AAAA` to explicitly select the record type.
+Without it the backend defaults to an IPv4 `A` record.
-service notifies a configured NTFY topic about success or failure.
+Both IPv4 and IPv6 addresses are validated using Python's `ipaddress` module before being accepted.
+The service notifies a configured NTFY topic about success or failure.
 Install the requirements with `pip install -r backend/requirements.txt` before running the service directly.

 The backend authenticates requests using a pre-shared key stored in